SystemsCyber/TruckGPS/README.md

 These can be decoded by hand or the python script called "CAN_GPS_Decoder.py" can be used.
 Below will show the various tasks it can perform.

+This will simply display all of the possible arguments with descriptions of each argument:
 ```
 python3 CAN_GPS_Decoder.py -h
 ```

-This will simply display all of the possible arguments with descriptions of each argument.
+This will decode and plot both the vehicle speed and engine speed from the CAN data:
 ```
 python3 CAN_GPS_Decoder.py --plot filename
 ```

-This will decode and plot both the vehicle speed and engine speed from the CAN data
+This will decode and plot both the vehicle speed and engine speed from two CAN data files.
+This can be used to compare two CAN data files.
+It can also be used to make sure that a CAN binary and CAN text file of the same drive match up correctly:
 ```
 python3 CAN_GPS_Decoder.py --plot-two-files filename1 filename2
 ```

-This will decode and plot both the vehicle speed and engine speed from two CAN data files.
-This can be used to compare two CAN data files.
-It can also be used to make sure that a CAN binary and CAN text file of the same drive match up correctly.
+This will display basic information about the number of satellites present, the gps time, gps velocity, and heading degree while data was being logged:
 ```
 python3 CAN_GPS_Decoder.py --show-gps-info filename
 ```
-This will display basic information about the number of satellites present, the gps time, gps velocity, and heading degree while data was being logged.

 ## Generating a KML File
 Additionally, the python script can be used to generate a kml file based on the data logged.
 To generate the kml file, run the command: